 - What do you admire in a boss?

-- What's the worst trait you could imagine to have in a supervisor?
+- What's the worst trait in a supervisor?

-- What's the best trait you could imagine to have in a supervisor?
+- What is the best trait in a supervisor?

 - What's the longest job you've ever had?